 “ Make sure that your customers get the right, memorable experience with your company!”

-In this article, we'll reveal how Zahid Travel managed to not only survive but also expand during Covid-19, what it takes for a travel agency to be cost-efficient and how to build the right structure for a strong comeback.
+In this article, we will reveal how Zahid Travel managed to not only survive but also expand during Covid-19, what it takes for a travel company to be cost-efficient and how to build the right structure for a strong comeback.

 How was your experience in these last 3 years regarding the management of Zahid Travel?

 Daniel Ponzo: I joined this group mainly because I felt very much aligned with the Group culture, the project I was asked to lead and the leadership style from the Group’s leaders.
 I have been managing turnaround missions in the past decades internationally and Zahid Travel Group has been a fantastic journey where I needed to rethink its future and restructure the company aligned with a new strategy.
 I have implemented several initiatives such as streamlining the costs’ structure and the organization, reassigning clear responsibilities to the team and providing them the best possible tools to grow the business and the profitability.
 I have as well promoted a more collaborative approach to enhance teamwork and to build trust amongst the team. in approximately 15 months the company improved its net result by 90% in 2019.